CS-6381/FinalProject/DesignOfExperiments/Performance.md

 ...
 ```

+**Note:**: The reason we are using standard out is to prevent using file operations that could slow down the overall performance.

 ### Consumer Program

 Design a **python** program utilizing your assigned MQ technology that consumes as many messages per second as possible (For example: `while true: consumeMessage()`)